-If you cannot afford to pay your HMRC tax bill in full and on time, HMRC may agree to pay by installments.
+If you cannot afford to pay your HMRC tax bill in full and on time, HMRC may agree to pay by instalments.
 Sometimes, there may be a Debt Collection Agency on behalf of HMRC to collect tax bills.

 Debt Collection agencies can contact you to collect your HMRC tax bill from previous years.
 They also aim to collect a debt in a stipulated time frame and normally do not allow you to enter into a long term payment plan.
 This is due to the nature of HMRC debt as a priority debt.